sahirabibi/weather_gui/README.md

 # weather_gui
-A desktop guid to display the weather
+A desktop gui to display the weather